davidzof/wattzap-ce/README.md

 Video Playback
 --------------

 To play videos you will need VLC player.
 On Unix/Linux this can be installed via the application repository.
-On Windows download VLC.
-Copy plugins, libvcl.dll and libvlccore.dll to the Wattzap home directory or use the installer above.
+VLC and a JVM is bundled in the Windows version but you will need to install an ANT USB driver (the windows version doesn't work).
+See the manual for details or watch this video.

 Development